 Membership in the American Singers Club is limited to breeders, owners of canaries bred for the home, and folks that are interested in American Singer canaries.
 Every member must abide by the club's Constitution and Bylaws, breed to the accepted standard model and method of breeding, endeavor to improve the song, and promote the advancement of the American Singers Club by creating good will and friendship among members and bird breeders.
 For more information about the American Singers Club, visit their website at www.americansingercanary.org.

 For those interested in showing their birds in competitions, American Singers are judged for song with freedom first, then type or conformation, then condition.
 The color of the bird comes under conformation but does not score in the total 20 points.
 It is important to train the birds so they will perform their best before the Judges.
-American Singers must be trained to stage well plus be trained to sing as soon as their cages are uncovered.
-This means competitors must have a training system that will dispel fear so our American Singer will stage correctly, and sing within ten minutes after they are moved from the holding room to the show bench in the judging room.
+American Singers must be trained to stage well, plus be trained to sing as soon as their cages are uncovered.
+This means competitors must have a training system that will dispel fear so our American Singer will be fearless and confident, and sing within ten minutes after they are moved from the holding room to the show bench in the judging room.

 All American Singer birds must be banded with American Singer closed leg bands.
 The band is engraved with the initials "ASC", which stands for American Singers Club.
 The year the bird was hatched and the bird's individual registration number is also engraved on the band.
 Each year, a different color of band is used, which also helps to quickly identify a bird's year of hatching without having to catch the bird to look at the engraving.